The Best Bullet Journal Apps – September 2018

 Momento is a more traditional journal or to-do list app.
-It is a clever app that can act as a note taker and to-do list but also do a little more.
-Allow it access to your calendar, social networks and email and it will scrape them all for appointments, reminders, lists and other clever stuff.
+It is a clever app that can act as a note taker and to-do list, but it can also do a little more.
+Allow it access to your calendar, social networks, and email and it will scrape them all for appointments, reminders, lists, and other relevant details.

-Momento can create visual summaries of your day, week, month or year.
-It can create historical timelines listing where you went, who you met, any images of the event and other clever elements.
+Momento can create visual summaries of your day, week, month, or year.
+It can create historical timelines listing where you went, who you met, any images of the event, and other clever elements.
 It can also remind you of upcoming events and allows you to save video snippets directly in the app.
-The basic Event, Tag or Quick Actions features are most useful for a bullet app though and each is quickly available from the menu.
+The basic Event, Tag, or Quick Actions features are most useful for a bullet journal app, though, and each is quickly available from the menu.
 There is a lot to Momento and I like what I have seen so far!

 If you use your bullet journal purely for reminders or to-do lists, Todoist might be the app for you.
-It is a much more streamlined app than these others and it concentrates on lists.
+It is a much more streamlined app than the others on this list, and it concentrates on lists.
 While it lacks the range of features of some of the apps here, it dives much deeper into the functions that it features.

-Todoist enables you to create tasks, sub-tasks, projects, create notifications calendar entries, recurring events, include different priorities for events, create reminders, labels, filters and a whole lot more.
-You can then keep all of these things to yourself or share them with friends, family or colleagues.
+Todoist enables you to create tasks, sub-tasks, projects, notifications, calendar entries, recurring events, different priorities for events, reminders, labels, filters and a whole lot more.
+You can then keep all of these things to yourself or share them with friends, family members, or colleagues.

 The basic app is free to use and allows up to 80 projects and up to five users.
-There are the obligatory Premium and Business versions available which offer a lot more.
+There are also the ubiquitous Premium and Business versions available, which offer a lot more than the free version.

-Journey is another journaling app worthy of note.
-It works across desktop and mobile and has a cool flat design.
+Journey is another journaling app of note.
+It works across desktop and mobile and has a cool, flat design.
 The UI is very simple to use and makes short work of getting things done.
-You can use it as a simple bullet journal app or utilize more advanced features such as adding the weather or geotagging entries for a different dimension to the list.
+You can use it as a simple bullet journal app or utilize more advanced features, such as adding the weather or geotagging entries for a different dimension to the list.

-Journey also enables you to backup your lists to cloud storage, add multiple users, images, video, print, export as PDF and other neat tricks.
+Journey also enables you to backup your lists to cloud storage, add multiple users, images, or videos, print, export as PDF, and do other neat tricks.
 Journey is free to use the basic functions and offers a Premium version for even more features.
 I tried the free version and found it very easy to use.

-Grid Diary has a Basic free version that allows you to create a bullet journal style diary with up to five images, searchable entries, text and cloud inputs and a neat backup utility.
-A Pro version adds templates and interaction with Evernote, iCloud and other cool stuff.
-Both are simple to use and include reminders too.
+Grid Diary has a Basic free version that allows you to create a bullet journal-style diary with up to five images, searchable entries, text and cloud inputs, and a neat backup utility.
+A Pro version adds templates and interaction with Evernote, iCloud, and other useful perks.
+Both are simple to use and include reminders, too.

 Day One Journal

-The app isn’t free, it costs $3.99 a month or $34.99 a year so is only really for serious journalers.
-This is a significant downside as many of the other journaling apps in this list a free or at least have a free option.
-However, this app is seriously good so if you’re someone for whom journaling is a passion, it may be worth the investment.
+The app isn’t free, though; it costs $3.99 a month or $34.99 a year, so it is really only for serious journalers.
+This is a significant downside, as many of the other journaling apps in this list are free, or at least have a free option.
+However, this app is seriously good, so if you’re someone for whom journaling is a passion, it may be worth the investment.

 Journalist is a Windows app that is part bullet journal and part scrapbook.
-It works in much the same way as the others in this list but works within Windows 10 seamlessly.
-You create a page and can type, write, add images, audio, video, create long scrolling pages in either direction and use your webcam or phone camera to add images directly.
+It works in much the same way as the others on this list, but works within Windows 10 seamlessly.
+You create a page and can type, write, add images, audio, or video, create long scrolling pages in either direction, and use your webcam or phone camera to add images directly.

-There is also the usual maps, tags, weather and all that supporting information for your entries.
-As a pure bullet journal, Journalist works fine but it also adds voice control and interaction with other Microsoft apps such as Sway or Windows itself by pinning journals to your desktop.
+There are also the usual maps, tags, weather, and all the usual supporting information for your entries.
+As a pure bullet journal, Journalist works fine, but it also adds voice control and interaction with other Microsoft apps such as Sway or Windows itself by pinning journals to your desktop.

 So those are some very good bullet journal apps that are available right now.
-Each does the core journaling credibly well while focusing on a variety of extra features and useful stuff.
+Each does the core journaling credibly well while focusing on a variety of extra features and useful perks.